-- 3. Subdivisions for Single-Family , Duplex , or Multifamilydwellings.
+- 3. Subdivisions for one-family, two-family, or multiple family dwellings.
 Any such subdivision must be designed as a Village Open Space Subdivision. - b.
 Buildings in existence prior to January 22, 2013 shall not be subject to the provisions of Section 407.D.1